kubiknem/event-calculus-solver-comparison/README.md

 - each example also includes execution logs that show the result, runtime, and memory use

+## TODO / QUESTIONS for clingo-lpx
+- Any way to map interpreted values into the answer using #show?
+(Place things from "Assignment:" directly into "Answer:" in the output)
+- Any way to say steps with `[+-*]e` are not allowed? -- might help with the triggered events problem

 ## TODO
 - add more examples (rest of ICLP25 paper and any other ones)
 - comparison between hybrid-clingo and scasp (maybe examples with growing number of events/steps?)